 For online assistance, click the Help icon in WebAdvisor.

 Determine the method(s) of payment.
 Have your credit card information available prior to registering if this is the preferred payment method.
-Credit card payments are processed immediately through Verisign.
+Credit card payments are processed immediately through PayPal and will incur a 2.5% convenience fee.

 Students who wish to use Federal Direct Stafford Loan proceeds must have completed the loan application process.
 The status of a Stafford Loan may be verified by accessing the Financial Aid section of WebAdvisor.
 The loan application and approval process has been completed if the loan has an application status of A or Accepted.
 Loans with an action status other than Accepted may not be used to pay tuition and fee charges.